EpiCoder: Encompassing Diversity and Complexity in Code Generation: Further Analysis

 \subsubsection{Evaluating Code Complexity using LLMs}

-We adopt the LLM-as-a-judge methodology for complexity evaluation, comparing our samples with the existing codebase using GPT-4o.
-Specifically, we evaluate code complexity across four dimensions: Error Handling, Modularity, Data Structure Complexity, and Third-Party Dependencies.
-Detailed evaluation criteria and prompts are provided in the Appendix \ref{sec:2_2_gpt_complexity_prompt}.
-Table~\ref{tab:code-complexity} presents the average scores of 5k random selected code samples across these dimensions, demonstrating that our framework achieves significant improvements in complex code generation.
-On average, our function-level code demonstrates a 1.08\% improvement over OSS-Instruct, while our file-level performance exceeds it by 1.74\%, underscoring our ability to generate complex and high-quality code.
+We evaluate complexity using GPT-4o as a judge, comparing to existing codebases across four dimensions: Error Handling, Modularity, Data Structure Complexity, and Third-Party Dependencies (criteria in Appendix \ref{sec:2_2_gpt_complexity_prompt}).
+Table~\ref{tab:code-complexity} summarizes the average scores of 5k samples, consistently showing significant improvements.
+Our function-level code improves by 32.6\% over OSS-Instruct, while file-level performance surpasses it by 52.5\%, demonstrating our ability to synthesize more complex code.